The Great Gig in the Sky: Recording

-Finally, in January 1973, a couple of weeks before the album was due to be finished, the band thought of asking a female singer to "wail" over the music.
-The band began casting around for a singer, and studio engineer Alan Parsons suggested Clare Torry, a 25-year-old songwriter and session vocalist he had worked with on a Top of The Pops covers album.
+In January 1973, a couple of weeks before the album was due to be finished, the band thought of asking a female singer to "wail" over the music.
+The band began casting around for a singer, and studio engineer Alan Parsons suggested Clare Torry, a 25-year-old songwriter and session vocalist he had worked with on a Top of the Pops covers album.
 Torry was contacted to arrange a session for the same evening but she had other commitments, including tickets to see Chuck Berry, so a three-hour session was scheduled for the next day, Sunday 21 January.

 The band played the instrumental track to Torry and asked her to improvise a vocal.
-At first she struggled to find what was needed, but then she was inspired to sing as if she were an instrument herself.
+At first, she struggled to find what was needed, but then she was inspired to sing as if she were an instrument herself.
 Torry performed two complete takes, the second more emotional than the first, but when David Gilmour asked for a third take she stopped halfway through, feeling that she was becoming repetitive and had already done the best she could.
 The final album track was assembled from all three takes.
 The members of the band were deeply impressed by Torry's performance but did not tell her this, and she left the studio, with a standard £30 flat fee, under the impression that her vocals would not make the final cut.
 She only became aware that she had been included in the final mix when she picked up the album at a local record store and saw her name in the credits.
 In 2005, an undisclosed out-of-court settlement in Torry's favour included giving her vocal composition credit.

 Chris Thomas, who was brought in to assist Alan Parsons in mixing the album, mentions that they were actually in mixdown at the time.
 On the DVD Classic Albums: Pink Floyd – The Making of The Dark Side of the Moon, various members mention that they had this song and were not sure what to do with it.
 Wright recalls that when Torry finished, she was apologetic about her performance, even though those present were amazed at her vocal improvisation.

 In 2004, Clare Torry sued Pink Floyd and EMI for songwriting royalties, on the basis that her contribution to "The Great Gig in the Sky" constituted co-authorship with Richard Wright.
 In 1973, as a session singer, she was paid only the standard Sunday flat studio rate of £30.
 She told Mojo in 1998, "If I'd known then what I know now, I would have done something about organising copyright or publishing."
 In 2005, prior to a hearing in the High Court, an out-of-court settlement was reached, although the terms of the settlement were not disclosed.
 On all pressings after 2005, the composition is credited to both Richard Wright and Clare Torry.